netpatu/libraryweb/README.md

 ## Install apk on the phone
 Copy the apk file to the phone.
 Install the aok file inside the phone.

+## Any confuse and doubt Pls contact me 381545452@qq.com